Activist Livermore calls for strategic change at Entertainment One

 Entertainment One’s high-profile partnerships in recent years include those with DreamWorks Studios and production company Mark Gordon Co.

-Canada Pension Plan Investment Board, one of the world’s largest pension funds, is the biggest shareholder in the company.
-Wednesday’s closing share price for Entertainment One is down 44 percent from the £2.69 that CPPIB paid when it bought 52.9 million shares in September.
-It has added to its stake since, and now owns almost 20 percent.
+Canada Pension Plan Investment Board, one of the world’s biggest pension funds, is the biggest shareholder in the company, owning a 19 percent stake.

 ”They don’t view themselves as being overlevered.
 I do,“ Neuhauser said in an interview. ”Unless they prove otherwise, they’ll have to scale back.